drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Noctua/Report_Part_1_Noctua.md

 - Provide examples of how the data can be queried and analyzed using MongoDB.

 ## 5. Conclusion

-- Summarize the main points of the assignment and restate the importance of web scraping multimedia content for data analysis.
+In conclusion, the project involved extracting metadata of images from Flickr using the Beautiful Soup Python library and storing the data in a MongoDB database.
+Web scraping, particularly with tools like Beautiful Soup, proved to be a powerful method for collecting specific HTML tags and attributes, enabling the team to retrieve detailed information about the pictures.
+While the extraction of actual pictures was not achieved, the focus on metadata extraction showcased the versatility and usability of Beautiful Soup for data scraping purposes.
 - Offer suggestions for future research or analysis using the data set obtained from Flickr.